anxkhn/ppxl_lite/README.md

 ```
 ppxl_lite/
-  __init__.py      # Package exports
+  __init__.py
-  client.py        # Main client class
+  client.py
-  config.py        # Models and configuration
+  config.py
-  cookies.json     # Your authentication (git-ignored)
-  example.py       # Usage examples
-  verify_cookies.py # Cookie verification
-  test_*.py        # Test scripts
+  models.json
+  cookies.example.json
+  pyproject.toml
+  requirements.txt
+  LICENSE
+  README.md
+  MODELS.md
 ```

 ## Troubleshooting

 **401 Unauthorized:** Refresh your cookies from browser.

-**Model not available:** Check account tier.
+**Model not available:** Check your account tier.
 Some models require Pro or Max subscription.

-**No answer in response:** Model may be deprecated or not available for your account type.
+**No answer in response:** Model may be deprecated or not available for your account.

-**502 errors:** Temporary API issues.
-Retry after a few seconds.

 ## License

-MIT License - see LICENSE file.
+MIT License

 ## Disclaimer

-This is an unofficial API wrapper.
+This is an unofficial API wrapper based on independent reverse engineering.
 Use responsibly and respect Perplexity.ai's terms of service.